manfred-kaiser/folderdiff/README.md

 folder compare tool

 positional arguments:
-  FILES            directory to create sha256 sums
+  FILES            directory or archive to compare

 options:
   -h, --help       show this help message and exit